cw1427/Slimer/README.md

 # Slimer
 A light weight encapsulation of PHP Slim and AdminLTE template.

+<H3>Please star it to encourage me.</h3>

+Will enhance the RBAC control, mail util and so on feature in next version.

 ----------
 # Based on
 - Slim3: A smart and fast PHP micro framework https://www.slimframework.com/